Blogs

 We’re also excited to announce that The Bloom Show will host its 5th Annual Women’s Day Roundtable in 2025, featuring a unique wine-tasting twist to celebrate this special event!

 On another note this month, I had the honor of being invited by Willie Armellini to a special year-end recap show alongside two incredible industry peers.
 We shared insights and reflections on the floral industry in 2025.
-If you missed it, you can catch the episode here.
+If you missed it, you can watch the episode here.

 We’re also celebrating a major milestone—the 5th Anniversary of The Bloom Together Event!
 This free networking event is the largest of its kind in the floral industry and will take place on March 3rd at 1 PM.
 Register here to join us and be part of this remarkable celebration, open to everyone in the floral community.